 Never heard of Mimo?
-Your not alone.
-Mimo was one of many Swiss Watch companys that operated from the late 1800’s to the mid 1900’s.
-They produced many innovative watches, including (apparently) the first 8 day wrist watch, and the First Ladies digital “jump” hour wrist watch (reference “Finding Memo by Bruce Shawkey, NAWCC Bulletin April 2011).
-They manufactured wrist watches for the German army during WWI and then disappeared after the war.
-The owner went on to produce watches under the the purchased company name of Girard-Perregaux (who of course went on to become the well known high end luxury watch company).
+You’re not alone.
+Mimo was one of many Swiss Watch companies that operated from the late 1800s to the mid-1900s.
+They produced many innovative watches, including (apparently) the first 8-day wristwatch, and the First Ladies digital “jump” hour wristwatch (reference “Finding Memo by Bruce Shawkey, NAWCC Bulletin April 2011).
+They manufactured wristwatches for the German army during WWI and then disappeared after the war.
+The owner went on to produce watches under the purchased company name of Girard-Perregaux (who of course went on to become the well known high-end luxury watch company).

 The pivots were worn on the original balance staff, so a new staff was made.

 The stem was severely worn (or poorly remade).
 A new stem was turned and filed.

 The movement was not as pretty as one would like.
 The plates had weathered well, but the crown and winding wheel had sustaining quite a bit of corrosion over the years.
 After repair and cleaning it ran well.
 The dial and hands showing a fine vintage patina.